thisisqubika/ruy/README.md

 ### Lazy values

 Rules can define lazy values.
-The context must provide a proc which is evaluted only once the first time the value is needed.
+The context must provide a `Proc` which is evaluted only once the first time the value is needed.
 The result returned by the proc is memoized and used to evaluate subsequent conditions.

 ``` ruby